ITP-175-FA18/syllabus/docs/README.md

 ## Learning Sequence

 Important dates and assignments are listed here.

-Topics covered are labelled in this style and will link to various resources:

-:books: readings

-Assignment types are labelled with one of these styles and will link you to the instructions for the assignment:

-:atom_symbol:  projects
-:speech_balloon: chats
-:memo: journals
+New content is labelled with the :books: emoji and assignment are labelled with :atom_symbol: for projects, :speech_balloon: for chats, and :memo: for journals.
+As you can see below, the goal is to have one of each type of assignment every time new content is introduced.
+The last few weeks are currently reserved and will be used either to explore other programming languages or to adjust the pacing of the content depending on class performance.

 ::: tip Due Dates
 All assignments are due Mondays at 9am unless otherwise noted.